Democracy Rides The Rails

-Early American rail travel was strictly segregated by race and gender, but in some ways it embodied the egalitarian ethos of our democratic experiment.
+Early American rail travel was strictly segregated by race and gender, but in some ways it was pure democracy.

 Early railroads in the American south embraced the race and gender segregation norms of the society they served.
 A railroad train circa 1850 might have three dedicated cars.
 Ladies had their own coach car, also available for children and for male escorts.
 Black riders either had their own “negro car” or were relegated to the mail car.
 Some accounts indicate that immigrants might also have been dispatched to ride with the blacks.